mj221/MarineDAO/README.md

 A Decentralised Authority Organisation with built-in treasury and governance using the MelonDAO Governance Token ($MELON).
 Users can submit and vote against / for / abstain proposals made by the community, for the community.
 All USERS are required to mint the `Melon Slice` NFT membership (for free on Rinkeby) from the MelonDAO website to join the DAO but $MELON is required for participating in governance.

 Built with React JS and Thirdweb library.
-Deployed on the RINKEBY test network on Ethereum.
+Deployed on the RINKEBY test network on Ethereum and can be accessed from https://mj221.github.io/MelonDAO/.

 <hr/>
 <h2 align="center"> Minting MelonDAO Membership NFT </h2>